 A new database will be created, if you do not chose to use an existing database on an available SQL database instance.
 A file store folder structure will be created on the web server.

 In this scenario we are using the multi-tenant capabilities of EPiServer CMS.
 Here we have a number of CMS sites using the same IIS application on the same web server.
 By default the websites will share the same database and the same file store.
 You can run all of your websites on the same IIS application, as long the site IIS is configured to respond to multiple host names.

-If you configure the IIS application to respond to any host name, you can launch new sites from the CMS admin view > Config > Manage Websites without any additional configuration needed.
-You need only a start page and a URL for the new site, which are stored in the database.
-New sites are automatically provisioned.
+If the IIS application is configured to respond to any host name, then new sites can easily be launched from Manage Websites in the CMS Admin view, without any additional configuration needed.
+Only a start page and a URL for the new site is needed.
+The URL and start page are stored in the database, and new sites will automatically be provisioned.

-You can load-balance Optimizely CMS across multiple servers using the Optimizely event management system.
-When an event occurs, such as a cache removal notification, that server updates the local cache and configured servers in the setup.
+EPiServer CMS can be load balanced across multiple servers using the EPiServer event management system.
+Whenever an event occurs, for instance a cache removal notification, that server will update the local cache as well as all configured servers in the setup.

 This is an example of deployment in a cloud environment.
 Here multiple CMS website are deployed to a website environment with multiple instances.
 The CMS sites share the same SQL database, and a blob storage in the cloud environment which is used for storing of the file binary data.
 Load balancing is applied, and a Service Bus manages events between the CMS websites.
 Note that deploying to a cloud environment requires that each deployed application and module is designed for cloud.